Personal Branding: 7 steps to create yours + definition

 Express your opinion, your community will interact with you, either to support you or to explain why they disagree.
 Either way, you win 😉

 Also, find your positioning in relation to your expertise.
-For example, you can talk about very technical topics if you’re talking to a target that already knows your field.
+For example, you can discuss very technical topics if you’re talking to a target that already knows your field.

 For example, an SEO strategy freelancer can try to popularize his knowledge as much as possible if he is addressing a rather large target.
 But he can also choose to explain advanced methods with technical vocabulary if his target is more educated on the subject.